-All Low Bit Rate (LBR) instruments were operated on a global basis until the 22 June 2003, where the failure of the onboard recorders discontinued the global LBR observations of the ERS missions.
-Since then the ERS-2 LBR mission is continued within the visibility of ESA ground stations over Europe, North Atlantic, the Arctic, North America, Hobart, Beijing and Miami.
-Kourou and Singapore are awaiting the ESA's LBR acquisition systems.
+All LBR instruments were operated on a global basis until the 22 June 2003, where the failure of the onboard recorders discontinued the global LR observations of the ERS missions.
+Since then, the ERS-2 Low Rate mission is continued within the visibility of ESA ground stations over Europe, North Atlantic, the Arctic and North America.
+Hobart, Beijing and Miami are awaiting the ESA's LRR acquisition systems, while a further extension of the network for LBR acquisition is being discussed with Beijing and McMurdo.

-Due to a reduced pointing accuracy caused by the gyro failures, the Wind Scatterometer data distribution was interrupted from 17-th January 2001 to the 21st August 2003; it is back into operations since 22 August 2003.
+Due to a reduced pointing accuracy caused by the gyro failures, the Wind Scatterometer data distribution was interrupted from 17 January 2001 to the 21 August 2003; it is back into operations since 22 August 2003.

-The Envisat Symposium in Salzburg (Austria) that took place 6-10 September 2004 included a very successful and interesting special session dedicated to the ERS scatterometer.
+The Envisat Symposium in Salzburg (Austria) to take place 6-10 September 2004 will include a special session dedicated to the ERS scatterometer.